cortex-current/clinical_summarization/README.md

 |                         most cases, because YAML has better readability and is more user-friendly.
 │
 ├── params.yaml        <- stores easily accessible model tuning parameters.
+|
+├── .github/workflows/main.yaml  <- CI/CD pipeline
 │
 ├── Dockerfile         <- A text document that contains all the instructions to assemble a Docker image.
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── webpage            <- files for rendering webpage for interacting with the model │
+├── templates/index.html<- API for interacting with the model
+|
+├── static/style.css   <- stores CSS styling specifications
+│
 └── clinical_summary   <- Source code for use in this project.
     │